qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 iTalent Digital’s “Social Analytics for Lithium” solution provides important community insights by looking at metrics like total registered users, boards, topics, messages, solutions and kudos.
 The Power BI reports illustrate community growth in terms of the number of users, messages and solution overtime, while also providing an analysis board, as well as category-level issues and product solutions.

-This powerfule solution template makes it possible to:
+This powerful solution template makes it possible to:

 -   Get started quickly with pre-built data models for reporting advanced community and social analytics.
 -   Use an intuitive, wizard-based UI to deploy, data integration and Power BI reports.